relistan/envconfig.cr/README.md

 to JSON, YAML, and DB shards to map environment variables to a Crystal class.
 It's small.

-Includes configuration printer for application startup as well.
+Features:

+ * Automatic conversion from env vars to config settings with type conversion
+ * Default values that can be overridden
+ * Required fields
+ * Optional fields
+ * CLI help output
+ * Application configuration printing with redaction

 ### What Problem Does This Solve?

-Containerized application or other 12-factor apps often rely on environment variables to configure themselves.
-Repeatedly writing code to read variables from `ENV[]` and then manually do type conversion, nil checking, etc is just annoying.
+Containerized applications or other 12-factor apps often rely on environment variables to configure themselves.
+Repeatedly writing code to read variables from `ENV[]` and then manually doing type conversion, nil checking, etc is just annoying.

 Application configs commonly need the same sets of utility methods, as well.
-Thingsl ike CLI help output, and startup config printing (with redaction).
+Things like CLI help output, and startup config printing (with redaction).

 Other languages have packages for making this easy.
 Here's one for Crystal.